 This “cash only” Greenwich Village Tuscan trattoria can be difficult to get into, but it’s worth it.
-It’s busy, but they do things quickly, and in the summer months they open up the doors to a sidewalk patio, perfect for “people watching”, while in the winter the tables are tightly packed but it’s cozy.
-Order the Pappardelle alla Fiesolana – flat, large, homemade pasta which is tossed in a rich tomato cream sauce with smoked bacon and a generous pile of parmesan cheese.
+It’s busy, but they do things quickly.
+In the summer months they open up the doors to a sidewalk patio.
+It’s perfect for “people watching”, while in the winter the tables are more tightly packed but cozy.
+Order the Pappardelle alla Fiesolana – flat, large, homemade pasta in a rich tomato cream sauce with smoked bacon and parmesan cheese.
 The spaghetti with lobster is a chalkboard special (but it’s always there) and you can’t go wrong.

 Must-order: Pappardelle alla Fiesolana

 Lil Frankie’s is another “cash-only” spot in the East Village (not too far from both Russ & Daughters and Katz’s).
-It’s cozy and intimate setting is good for both groups or and date nights alike and has an exposed brick and old-school feel.
-The burrata is flown in from Italy, and the whole roasted eggplant is tender on the inside and drizzled with oil, then seasoned with salt and pepper tableside.
-Their spaghetti limone is a simple dish with lemon, butter and cheese but they execute it well, and it’s a favorite among diners.
+It’s cozy and intimate setting is good for both groups or and date nights alike.
+The restaurant has an exposed brick and old-school feel.
+The whole roasted eggplant is tender on the inside and drizzled with oil, then seasoned with salt and pepper table-side.
+Their spaghetti limone is a simple dish made with lemon, butter and cheese but they execute it well, and it’s a favorite among diners.
 Their gnocchi is handmade daily and the serving style changes frequently.